Newtoto/Comp250GameComponent/README.md

 # Comp250GameComponent
 Repo for documentation of Comp250 assignment 1 task 1

-A) 2 page handout
-  - Outline component concept
-  - Indentify the game the component is for
-  - Describe key component requirements
+Relevant files
+The component is implemented in this scene .\ShieldMan\Assets\Scenes\ChickenPlayArea.unity The scripts for this component are in .\ShieldMan\Assets\Scripts\AI